Useful Notes / NERF Brand

 - Notable MEGA blasters:

-- Elite MEGA Centurion: An Anti-Materiel Rifle blaster design released in Fall 2013, the Centurion is slated to be one of the longest new blaster designs with its massive 150cm body length from stock to barrel.
+- Centurion: An Anti-Materiel Rifle blaster design released in Fall 2013, the Centurion is slated to be one of the longest new blaster designs with its massive 150cm body length from stock to barrel.
 Features a long plunger draw, a bipod, and is slated to use a larger Elite Mega Dart as opposed to other standard Elite blasters that use streamlined Elite Micro Darts.
 Due to the complexity of the internals, careless use of the blaster's boltsled mech may damage your MEGA darts upon misfeeds.

-- Elite MEGA Magnus◊: A powerful contender for the Hand Cannon of all Nerf handguns, the Magnus has an integrated magazine and can hold 2 darts while chambering a 3rd at the same time.
+- Magnus◊: A powerful contender for the Hand Cannon of all Nerf handguns, the Magnus has an integrated magazine and can hold 2 darts while chambering a 3rd at the same time.
 Keep in mind this pistol chambers the same kind of Mega Dart as the Centurion, and is marketed has having a maximum effective range of 85 feet.
 Rereleased as an XD blaster with 90 foot range.

-- MEGA Thunderbow: A multi-barreled bow blaster that chambers multiple MEGA Darts at once.
+- Thunderbow: A multi-barreled bow blaster that chambers multiple MEGA Darts at once.

-- Elite MEGA Cyclone Shock (Amazon page): a six-shooter revolver that chambers MEGA Darts.
+- Cyclone Shock (Amazon page): a six-shooter revolver that chambers MEGA Darts.
 Advertised as an XD blaster.